htmldbjs/htmldbjs/docs/methods/doReaderIframeLoad.md

 ### `HTMLDB.doReaderIframeLoad`

-This method is an event handler triggered by inner operations.
+This method is an event handler for the events triggered by inner operations.

 Please note that this method is used for inner operations, there is no need to call directly.